 Along the East End Canal (Oosteinde Canal) is the picturesque old Eastern Gate, or Oostpoort.
 Located at the junction of a number of canals at the southeast corner of the old town, the building's twin towers were constructed around 1400 and enlarged in the 16th-century with the addition of octagonal upper stories and pointed roofs.
 Although privately owned, it's possible to wander around the building's exterior with its wonderful canal views.

-In the historic Koornmarkt area, the Paul Tétar van Elven Museum contains an impressive collection assembled by the 19th-century Dutch painter and teacher.
-With its old furniture and exquisite Delft tiles, the artist's studio is one of the country's best-preserved historic interiors.
-Highlights include a number of exquisite artworks, many framed in groups and collages, some of them originally presented to Dutch royalty.
+Located in the historic Corn Market (Koornmarkt) area, the Paul Tetar van Elven Museum contains an impressive collection assembled by the 19th-century Dutch painter and teacher.
+With its old furniture and exquisite Delft tiles, the artist's original studio is in fact located in a 17th-century canal house and is regarded as one of the country's best-preserved historic interiors.
+Highlights of this historic museum (it opened in 1927) include a number of exquisite artworks, many framed in groups and collages, some of them originally presented to Dutch royalty.
+Guided tours are available.

 Address: Koornmarkt 67, 2611 EC Delft

-On the grounds of the University of Technology (founded in 1863), Science Centre Delft is great for those traveling with kids.
-Housed in one of the university's historical older buildings — this one dating from 1911 — the Science Centre offers numerous hands-on activities, from testing experimental model racing cars and airplanes to the fun Dyke Patrol simulator (yup, plugging holes in dykes is fun!) and a fascinating virtual reality surgery simulator.
-Equally interesting are the open workshops where you can interact with students working on a variety of projects.
+Located on the grounds of the University of Technology (founded in 1863), Science Centre Delft is great for those traveling with kids.
+Housed in one of the university's historical older buildings — this one dating from 1911 — the Science Centre offers numerous hands-on activities, from testing experimental model racing cars and airplanes to the fun Dyke Patrol simulator (yup, plugging holes in dykes is fun!).
+There's also a fascinating virtual reality surgery simulator.
+Equally interesting are the open workshops, where you can interact with students working on a variety of projects.

 Address: Mijnbouwstraat 120, 2628 RX Delft